naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">TextStyles</span> | List&lt;String&gt; | Text formatting styles to apply.
-Possible options: color hex code (eg, #ffaa00), bold, italic, px text size (eg 45).
+<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">TextStyles</span> | List&lt;String&gt; | Text formatting tags to apply.
+Angle brackets should be ommited, eg use `b` for &lt;b&gt; and `size=100` for &lt;size=100&gt;.
+Use `default` keyword to reset the style.

 </div>